Link1988/magiceden-challenge/README.md

 If the search does not find anything should show a message No results found

+Pre-requisites
+Use node 16.18.1 to run this project

 To run this project locally just run

 ### `npm start`